 Following Oracle Corp.'s release of several dozen software patches, security experts quickly began warning of holes left unfixed and the emergence of at least one exploit.
-But Nirnay Patil wasn't losing
+But Nirnay Patil wasn't losing any sleep over it.

 Sure, the latest patches cover "a lengthy laundry list" of security holes, said Patil, database administrator for Boston-based wireless communications provider American Tower Corp.
 But while users almost always complain of too few details and malfunctioning patches after an Oracle security update, Patil said his job is much easier since the Redwood Shores, Calif.-based database giant instituted a quarterly patching process last November.

 "There's a lot of effort to pick through the advisory and see exactly what I need.
 You have to review the document very carefully," Patil said.
 "But at least with a quarterly process, you know when the next release is coming and you can schedule the deployment work well ahead of time.
 You can work out the manpower issues and all that.
 And when the patches come out, there's time to test things more carefully."

 When Oracle Chief Security Officer Mary Ann Davidson announced the quarterly system last year, she said database administrators overwhelmingly asked for a schedule they could plan around, but not something as frequent as the monthly process the company originally conceived last year.
 To Patil, it was a relief.

 "You're dealing with systems that are so interconnected," he said, "you don't want to go in there too often.
 It's much better to have a spread out process you can plan for."

 But security experts say administrators shouldn't wait long to deploy these latest patches because they cover extensive security holes that could easily be attacked.
 They also warn that some known flaws went unfixed this time around and that at least one piece of exploit code is circulating.